woodenfox/legendfall/README.md

 3. **Pause for reactions** Many immediate actions can manipulate or even prevent damage after it has been rolled.
 4. **Resolve damage and defence.** Subtract defence from the attack damage and apply any other effects.

-<div style='margin-top:20px'></div>

-> * Zoe: “I’m attacking the dark knight who just hurt Dina, I’ll use my short sword.”
+> * Zoe: “I’m attacking the dark knight who just hurt Dina, I’ll use my shortsword.”
 > * Dina: “That guy is going down!
 Before Zoe attacks I use an immediate action to summon a Giant Bird behind the dark knight--this gives Zoe an additional 1 damage on her attack.”
 > * Zoe: “By the might of the eagle I banish thee!
-I rolled a 6, plus one for the eagle--that’s 7 damage.
+I rolled a 12, thats 6 damage plus one for the eagle--that’s 7 damage.
 Woot!”
-> * GM: “The dark knight is dealt a fearsome blow, his armor soaks 3 of your damage, but he takes 4 and falls to his knees blood gushing from his neck--he’s dead.”
+> * Beastheart: “The dark knight is dealt a fearsome blow, his armor soaks 3 of your damage, but he takes 4 and falls to his knees blood gushing from his neck--he’s dead.”

-<div style='margin-top:30px'></div>

 ### Weapons & Ability Cards
 Players with weapons in play may always take a standard action to use their weapon.
 Many standard actions in your deck will include phrases like this “Weapon damage +1”.
 This means that your ability is executed using your weapon.
 In these circumstances, you should follow the rules of both your weapon card and the card you are playing.

-<div style='margin-top:20px'></div>

->* Zoe: “I’m going to use my Sneak Attack on the goblin, attacking with my short sword”
+> * Zoe: “I’m going to use my Sneak Attack on the goblin, attacking with my short sword”
-> * GM: “Go for it."
+> * Beastheart: “Go for it."
->* Zoe: “Sneak Attack lets me deal Weapon Damage + 2.
-My shortsword deals 1d6 damage and an additional 2 damage if I roll a 1.
-I just rolled a 1.
-So my weapon deals 3 damage and I get an extra plus two for my sneak attack.
-Hey, that's 5 damage--not bad!”

-<div style='margin-top:30px'></div>
+> * Zoe: “Sneak Attack lets me make a weapon attack with bonus damage equal to my cunning.
+I rolled a 3 on my attack so my dagger only deals 1 damage, ignoring defence.
+With my 3 ranks in cunning that is still 4 damage.
+Not bad!”

-### Responding to Attacks
+### Refocusing & Responses to Attacks
+If you are attacking and an enemy takes an action that would make your attack impossible (e.g., jumps back out of range or line of sight), your attack fails.
+You may, however use an immediate action to avoid loosing your standard action for the round, this is called Refocusing.
+After Refocusing, an attacker may choose to use any remaining movement they have and try again.

+> * Katra: "I just rolled a 20, thats 8 damage agains the Ice Toad, take it buddy!"
+> * Beastmaster: "As you begin to swing, the Void Toad takes an immediate action to leap back 3 squares over the river."
+> * Katra: "Darn it, I don't want to loose my standard action for the round, I'll use my immediate to refocus.
+I'm out of movement, but I'll use my swift action Hurdle to close the gap.
+You're not getting away from me.
+I'll make another attack."

+### What Happens When an Immediate Action Defeats an Enemey
-If an immediate action is used that makes an attack miss or otherwise impossible (e.g, the target is no longer in line of site), the attack automatically fails including any secondary effects against that target.
-If a player or enemy is killed in the middle of an attack, even if damage dice had already been rolled, damage and any other secondary effects are canceled.
+If an immediate action is used in response to an enemy attack and the enemy is defeated as a part of that attack (e.g., Second Wind), the enemies attack, damage, and any related effects are prevented.
+Immediate actions can be used in response to an enemy even after damage has been announced.

+> * Beastmaster: "The Klikrog lands a fearsom blow on you for 9 damage."
+> * Garrick: "Before he can complete his strike, I come up from uderneith using Second Wind to make a weapon attack.
+I rolled an 18, thats 6 damage.
+Is that enough to kill him?"
+> * Beastmaster: "Just as he was about to strike a home run with your head you duck to the side and drive a spear into his chest, he's dead."

-## Movement & Terrain
+# Movement & Terrain
-A player may move a number of squares as is marked on their armor.
+Teh Wayfinder is the master of movment, in any situation where there is ambiguity around the map or terrain, defer to the Wayfinder.
+Players movement is set based on their armor.
 A character wearing no armor may move up to 7 squares.
 There are a few basic rules for how players move:

 * A character may use a standard action to double their movement for the round
 * Characters may not move through enemy squares